syncfusion-content/ej2-vue-docs/ej2-vue/getting-started/direct-scripts.md

 <!-- markdownlint-disable MD024 -->

-# Getting Started with Syncfusion Vue UI Components in a quickstart application
+# Getting Started with Syncfusion Vue UI in a quickstart application

 Vue provides native script support, allowing users to directly include the Vue.js library in an HTML file without the need for a build process or module bundler.
 This feature is useful for simpler projects or prototypes, enabling quick and easy implementation of Vue.js without setting up a complex build workflow.